|

 In particular, attendess should be proficient with both HTML and JavaScript.

-Attendess should also be proficient with at least one server-side platform, such as Java, Ruby on Rails, or PHP.
+Attendees should also be proficient with at least one server-side platform, such as Java,

 |